archiesbhoir/gitlabmcp/README.md

 }
 ```

-Or use environment variables from `.env` file (the server will automatically load them).
+The server automatically loads environment variables from `.env` file.

 ## Development